 When you lose your job, your first thought may be, how you will continue paying your bills and supporting yourself and your family until you find a new position.
 To ease the transition between jobs, many employers provide employees who have been laid off with a severance package.
 While this package will usually include financial compensation, access to a continuation of health insurance and other benefits, and other perks, it is also important you know exactly what is included in your severance package prior to you signing an agreement accepting the package as-is.
 Since you may be unknowingly signing away your rights to sue your employer in the future.
 Never agree to a package immediately.
-Instead, consult with Mann Elias and discuss your situation with our severance pay lawyers Los Angeles trusts.
+Instead, consult with Mann Elias and discuss your situation with our severance pay lawyers in Los Angeles trusts

 Am I Legally Entitled to Severance Pay?

 If you lose your job through no fault of your own, you may assume your employer is legally required to give you a severance package.
 However, severance agreements are in most cases not legally required to be offered to employees by companies.
 However, some states do have laws requiring employers to provide employees with a nominal amount of severance pay upon release.
-Should you believe your employer is not following the law and does in fact owe you severance pay, meet with a Mann Elias employment attorney Los Angeles at once.
+Should you believe your employer is not following the law and does in fact owe you severance pay, meet with a Mann Elias employment attorney in Los Angeles at once.

 Looking Out for Number One